ajayboddu-2006/USB_2.O_RTL_To_GDSII_Flow_using_OpenLANE_and_Skywater_PDKs/docs/README.md

 - This mode runs the entire design flow from RTL to GDSII in a single command.
 - Suitable for quick execution or batch processing of designs.

+RTL to GDS Flow of USB 2.0 is going to be run in an interactive mode in which we are able to notice the changes happenning to the design interactively.
+To run the openlane in interactive mode, run the command `**./flow.tcl -interactive**` as shown below: